MicrosoftDocs/quantum-docs/articles/tutorial-qdk-qubit-level-program.md

 > [!NOTE]
->Note that this low-level view of quantum information processing is often described in terms of [**quantum circuits**](xref:microsoft.quantum.concepts.circuits), which represent the sequential application of gates, or *operations*, to specific qubits of a system.
+>This lower level view of quantum information processing is often described in terms of [**quantum circuits**](xref:microsoft.quantum.concepts.circuits), which represent the sequential application of gates, or *operations*, to specific qubits of a system.
 Thus, the single- and multi-qubit operations you sequentially apply can be readily represented in [circuit diagrams](xref:microsoft.quantum.glossary-qdk#quantum-circuit-diagram).
 For example, the full three-qubit quantum Fourier transform used in this tutorial has the following representation as a circuit:
 ><br/>
 ><img src="./media/qft_full.PNG" alt="Three qubit quantum Fourier transform circuit diagram" width="600">